chauncey-garrett/appbox-octopress/README.md

 ### How to get the APPID from Google PlayStore

-When you open or search an app on Goole PlayStore like
+When you open or search an app on Google PlayStore like

 ```
 https://play.google.com/store/apps/details?id=com.twitter.android